michalasobczak/synopticly/README.md

 where `0.0.0.0` is your API server IP/host.
 Configuration file name is `synopticly_config.json` and should be in the same directory as agent binary file.
 Agent takes `OPENSHIFT_BUILD_NAMESPACE` as application name that will be reported to the API server.

 ### (b) API
-This component (Ruby/Rack) runs as Docker container (michalasobczak/synopticly) being a Sinatra server listening for incoming reports from agents all across the cluster.
+This component (*Ruby*/*Rack*) runs as *Docker* container (`michalasobczak/synopticly`) being a *Sinatra* server listening for incoming reports from agents all across the cluster.
 Requires `DATABASE_HOST`, `DATABASE_PASS`.
 It assumes that database name and user is set to `synopticly` for sake of simplicity.
-One can run this on Portainer.
+One can run this on *Portainer*.
 Please remember to map ports appropriately as well as set restart policy to always.

 - https://github.com/sinatra/sinatra
 - https://github.com/janko/sinatra-activerecord